4 Ways to Ace Your eCommerce Customer Experience Strategy

 Customer service tools can help you deliver the same customer experience as you could offline, if not better.

 Take, for example, Acquire’s Live Chat.
 It takes the customer interaction through live chat a bit further; it allows the agents to connect with customers and visitors through HD video calls or telecalls in just a matter of a click.

 This face-to-face communication without being physically in the same space allows you to interact in a more personal and engaging manner with the customers.
 Agents through live chat software can stay online and guide visitors with a product demo, product description and also help them make a purchase – all this while being online.

 3. Personalize the Experience

-This is yet another way to provide digital customer experience as good if not better than in-person customer experience.
+This is another way to provide a digital customer experience as good if not better than in-person customer experience.
 Humans are social beings, and they continuously seek acknowledgment.
 We also have an innate need to be heard.

 So how do you do it?

 You do it by providing a customized experience for every customer.
 People love responses tailored to their knowledge because it makes them feel seen, but it is also merely more convenient.

 To provide a personalized experience is not rocket science, nor does it require any effort.
 Implement an AI-based Chatbot to your e-commerce store.
 And ask a visitor to enter their personally identifiable information like name, email, etc., as they land on your website.

 Acquire’s AI-Powered Chatbot enables customers to be addressed by their name while they enter it on our website.
 It even asks them further questions to ensure that they have a smooth experience while browsing on our website.
 Look at a live example below.